-AACSB: Reflective Thinking Blooms: Understana Learning Goal: 02-06 Contrast fiscal policy and monetary policy; and explain how each affects the economy.
-Level of Learning: 2 Understanding of concepts and principles Topic: Stabilizing the Economy through Fiscal Policy
+AACSB: Reflective Thinking Blooms: Comprehension Learning Goal: 02-6 Level of Learning 2: Understanding of concepts and principles Nickels - Chapter 02 #304 Topic: Stabilizing the Economy through Fiscal Policy

-- 298. Which of the following statements about the Federal Reserve Bank (the Fed) is most accurate? - A. The Fed is an agency of the U.S. Treasury Department that has the responsibility of collecting tax receipts for the IRS. - B. The Fed manages the U.S. money supply and interest rates. - C. The Fed is the primary government agency involved in carrying out our nation's fiscal policies. - D. The Fed is the agency of the government that ensures the U.S. maintains enough gold reserves to pay any foreign debts that result from international trade.
+305. (p.
+51) Which of the following statements about the Federal Reserve Bank (the Fed) is most accurate?

+- A. The Fed is an agency of the U.S. Treasury Department that has the responsibility of collecting tax receipts for the IRS. - B. The Fed manages the U.S. money supply and interest rates. - C. The Fed is the primary government agency involved in carrying out our nation's fiscal policies. - D. The Fed is the agency of the government that ensures the U.S. maintains enough gold reserves to pay any foreign debts that result from international trade.